aframevr/aframe/docs/introduction/installation.md

 We can grab the boilerplate in one of two ways:

 <a class="btn btn-download" href="https://github.com/aframevr/aframe-boilerplate/">Fork on GitHub</a>
+<br>(Note this is marked as 'discontinued', the Aframe version packaged with this is 0.5)

 <a class="btn btn-download" href="https://github.com/aframevr/aframe-boilerplate/archive/master.zip" download="aframe-boilerplate.zip">Download .ZIP<span></span></a>